cysouw/diathesis/text/c01_introduction.md

 c.
 Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.
 :::

 A similar kind of diathesis is called here a ~~conciliative [ADJ > SBJ > Ø]~~ based on Lat. *conciliator* 'intermediary, mediator'.
-In a conciliative an external object (typically an instrument) is promoted to subject [@Next], see [@sec:prepositions-transitive-conciliative].
+In a conciliative an external object (typically an instrument) is promoted to subject [@next], see [@sec:prepositions-transitive-conciliative].
 The conciliative and fabricative in German both regularly use a prepositional phrase with *mit*, but the grammatical status is clearly different.
-The *mit* phrase in a conciliative is an optional adjunct [@Next], while the *mit* phrase in a fabricative is a governed preposition [@Last].
+The *mit* phrase in a conciliative is an optional adjunct [@next], while the *mit* phrase in a fabricative is a governed preposition [@last].
 This grammatical difference is paralleled by a functional difference in the role that is promoted to subject: a conciliative concerns a (typically tangible) instrument that is used by an agent, while a fabricative promotes a (typically intangible) creation that is produced by the agent.

 :::ex
 a.
 Der Doktor heilt die Wunde mit einer Salbe.